nathannaveen/nathannaveen.github.io/content/posts/leetcode-836.md

 [836.
 Rectangle Overlap](https://leetcode.com/problems/rectangle-overlap/)

-This solution is pretty simular to my other solution [Leetcode: 223](https://nathannaveen.dev/posts/leetcode-223/) This is the part in the other solution which I based this solution on:
+This solution is pretty similar to my other solution [Leetcode: 223](https://nathannaveen.dev/posts/leetcode-223/) This is the part in the other solution which I based this solution on:

 ``` go
 // A = rec1[0], B = rec1[1], C = rec1[2], D = rec1[3]